TheRealJAG/Twitter-Muter/README.md

 Mutes users on twitter using Codebird (https://github.com/jublonet/codebird-php)

 ## Installation
-Download files and upload to a directory on your website
+Download project files and upload to a directory on your website.

-Edit muter.php and edit the following:
+Open muter.php and edit the following lines.

  - $CONSUMER_KEY = '';
  - $CONSUMER_SECRET = '';
  - $ACCESS_TOKEN = '';